helpers/handlebars-helper-compose/README.md

 grunt.initConfig({
   assemble: {
     options: {
-      // the 'helper-compose' modules must also be listed in devDependencies
+      // the 'handlebars-helper-compose' modules must also be listed in devDependencies
       // for assemble to automatically resolve the helper
-      helpers: ['helper-compose']
+      helpers: ['handlebars-helper-compose']
     }
-    files: {...}
+    files: {
+      '_gh_pages/': ['templates/*.hbs']
+    }
   }
 });
 ```